Sales organizations have invested heavily in CRM solutions like Salesforce Sales Cloud in the last 10 years.

-Can I Manage My Sales Compensation Plans In Salesforce Sales Cloud?
+Can I Manage My Sales Compensation Plans In My Salesforce Org?

 So, when they look at their sales commission program, an obvious question to ask is: can I manage my sales compensation plan in my CRM?
 Logically, the CRM contains all the data you need on your salespeople as well as sales and activity information.
 Therefore, would it not make sense to manage your commission processes in this one place – ie. avoid setting up integrations with a separate sales commission software product?